- 125g toffee popcorn (to fill the buns)

 - 2-3 large eggs

-For the crumble topping, mix the flour and sugar together in a medium bowl.
+For the crumble topping (or craquelin), mix the flour and sugar together in a medium bowl.
 Add the butter and rub until you have a breadcrumb texture.
 Using your hands, press this mixture together to form a uniform dough.
 Place this between 2 sheets of baking parchment and roll out until it is a few millimetres thick.
 Pop in the freezer on a baking tray until needed.

 For the salted caramel, put the sugar in a medium-sized saucepan and set over a medium heat.
 Allow the sugar to melt and caramelise, stirring occasionally.
 Once the sugar is a dark copper caramel colour, add half the double cream.
 When the bubbling has subsided, add the remaining cream, the butter and salt, and stir to combine.
 If you have any remaining lumps, put back on the heat and stir until melted and smooth.
 Remove from the heat, pour into a small bowl, cover with cling film and chill until needed.